How To (Legally) Reduce Your Individual Taxes in Kenya

 A man and a woman having an informal meeting

-• Adjust your Gross income– Your Gross income is the total amount on which you are liable to pay file income tax during KRA returns.
+• Adjusting down your Gross income– Your Gross income is the total amount on which you are liable to pay file income tax during KRA returns.
 A legally reduced amount means reduced payable taxes.

 • Tax Crediting- Adjust the amount of payable tax amount by introducing some activities that have exemptions such as Mortgages and life insurance

-• Invest in Retirement Plans- Investing in retirement benefits, pensions or the National security services fund (NSSF), entitles you to deductible reliefs.
+• Deferring Tax by Investing in Retirement Plans- Investing in retirement benefits, pensions or the National security services fund (NSSF), entitles you to deductible reliefs.

 As an individual taxpayer in Kenya, you are entitled to a 15% of premiums paid on life insurance policies with a maturity of at least 10 years.
-The combined relief in the Paye calculator has a set maximum of Ksh 60,000 per year.
+The combined relief in the PAYE tax calculator has a set maximum of Ksh 60,000 per year.

 You can take the policy on education, health or a life.
 The law allows you to take these one on self, spouse or child.